vatesfr/xen-orchestra/installation.md

 ## All-in-one script

-This script has been tested on Debian Wheezy, it may requires some adaptation for your system.
+This script has been tested on Debian Jessie (current Testing), it may requires some adaptation for your system.

 ```bash
 # Installs everything in this directory, you may move it afterward.